Selva917611/takeaway/README.md

-An application for restaurants to show the items in the menu
+An application for restaurants to show the items in the menu, give takeaway